 Session Strings is a symphonic string sampler that covers everything from double basses to violins.
 I will first break down the features of the plug-in.
-Later, I will arrange a passage in Lumit that uses these features in practical context.
+Later, I will arrange a passage in SoundBridge that uses these features in a practical context.

 – Performance Mode

 When you load up a new instance of Session Strings, you will be presented with the main interface.
 Performance Mode enables you to play back recorded or drawn notes in different articulations: legato, or polyphonically.
 It has scoops/falls feature that, when enabled, causes the pitch of the instrument to slide up or down, relative to the center pitch.
 When disabled, you can still use the pitch bend wheel to glide to/from notes.

 The Animator Mode contains over a hundred different patterns of both rhythmic and arpeggiated quality that can be played in a range of different articulations.
 Something to keep in mind about this mode – if you switch it off as you are pressing down notes, those will continue their rhythmic phrase until the next note is pressed.
 Then they will play in legato mode.

 The dynamics knob determines how accented certain notes of the phrase are.
 The higher the setting, the bigger the dynamic range (range between the quietest and loudest notes).
 Next to it is the groove knob.
 This determines the speed of the phrase in note subdivisions of the bar: ¼, ⅛, etc.

 The envelope section does what you’d expect it to do.
 It shapes the articulation using a two-parameter envelope (attack and release).
 Automating this can help build tension.
 If used in parallel with the dynamics setting, it will breathe some life into the strings.